 The fact that there are many parallel paths through a multipole lap-wound machine can lead to a serious problem, however.
 To understand the nature of this problem, examine the six-pole machine in Figure 7-16.
 Because of long usage, there has been slight wear on the bearings of this machine, and the lower wires are closer to their pole faces than the upper wires are.
-As a result, there is a larger voltage in the current paths involving wires under the lower pole faces than in the paths involving wires under the lower of the brushes in the machine and back into others, as shown in Figure 7-17.
+As a result, there is a larger voltage in the current paths involving wires under the lower pole faces than in the paths involving wires under the lower pole faces than in the paths involving wires under the upper pole faces.
+Since all the paths are connected in parallel, the result will be a circulating current flowing out some of the brushes in the machine and back into others, as shown in Figure 7-17.
 Needless to say, this is not good for the machine.
-Since the winding resistance of a rotor circuit is so small, a very tiny imbalance among the voltages in the paths will cause large circulating currents through the brushes and potentially serious heating problems.
+Since the winding resistance of a rotor circuit is so small, a very tiny imbalance among the voltages in the parallel paths will cause large circulating currents through the brushes and potentially serious heating problems.

 The problem of circulating currents within the parallel paths of a machine with four or more poles can never be entirely resolved, but it can be reduced somewhat by equalizers or equalizing windings.
 Equalizers are bars located on the rotor of a lap-wound dc machine that short together points at the same voltage level in the different parallel paths.
 The effect of this shorting is to cause any circulating currents that occur to flow inside the small sections of windings thus shorted together and to prevent this circulating current from flowing through the brushes of the machine.
 These circulating currents even partially correct the flux imbalance that caused them to exist in the first place.
-An equalizer for the fourpole machine in Figure 7-15 is shown in Figure 7-18, and an equalizer for a large lap-wound dc machine is shown in Figure 7-19.
+An equalizer for the four-pole machine in Figure 7-15 is shown in Figure 7-18, and an equalizer for a large lap-wound dc machine is shown in Figure 7-19.